potuz/eth2.0-specs/specs/_features/eip7732/beacon-chain.md

 ##### Modified `process_withdrawals`

 **Note:** This is modified to take only the `state` as parameter.
 Withdrawals are deterministic given the beacon state, any execution payload that has the corresponding block as parent beacon block is required to honor these withdrawals in the execution layer.
-This function must be called before `process_execution_payload_header` as this latter function affects validator balances.
+This function must be called before `process_execution_payload_bid` as this latter function affects validator balances.

 ```python
 def process_withdrawals(state: BeaconState) -> None: